Resdayn/Resdayn/README.md

   <img src="https://img.shields.io/badge/Python-FFD43B?style=for-the-badge&logo=python&logoColor=darkgreen"></img>

 ## My Projects
+- <a href="https://github.com/Resdayn/weather-now">Weather Now</a>: Simple weather app made with Vue that calls an API to display the current weather of any city.
 - <a href="https://github.com/Resdayn/restaurant_site">Restaurant Site</a>: A restaurant website created with Vue Router.
 - <a href="https://github.com/Resdayn/bookmark-app">Bookmark App</a>: Simple bookmark app created with Vue that saves links with a title/description and writes to a Firebase database.
 - <a href="https://github.com/Resdayn/jsLibrary">Library</a>: Proof of concept of a library app where you can add books.
 Currently not persistent.
 Made with vanilla Javascript.